mmocombe/dsc-phase-1-project-v2-4/README.md

 Christopher Nolan's films have nearly 5 Million votes on IMDB.
 He is a popular, talented director that Microsoft Studios should look to hire.

 ## Conclusions

-I recommend that Microsoft Studios collaborate with Christopher Nolan and release a big budget film that is, at minumum, heavy on action & adventure.
-The film should aim for a May release so that it can benefit from the summer box office boom.
+  I recommend that Microsoft Studios:
+  - collaborate with Christopher Nolan
+  - release a big budget film that is heavy on Action & Adventure
+  - aim for a May release

-Still, there are some reasons that this recommendation may not fully solve the business problem.
-Depending on what competing studios are doing, the release window may be overcrowded by other films.
-The analysis also doesn't make predictions farther out into the future.
-Older films will probably have less online engagement on IMDB compared to modern ones.
-Further, having additional data available would aid Microsoft into making better informed decisions.
-It would be helpful to have the following data in the future: movie streaming numbers, digital purchase and rental sales, VHS and DVD sales, and data during the pandemic and the post-pandemic recovery period.
+Still, there are some reasons that this recommendation may not fully solve the business problem:

+- Release window may be overcrowded by other films.
+- Analysis doesn't make predictions far out into the future.
+- Older films will have less online engagement on IMDB.
+- It would be helpful to additional data: movie streaming numbers, digital purchase and rental sales, VHS and DVD sales, and data during the pandemic and the post-pandemic recovery period.

 ## For More Information